department-of-veterans-affairs/health-apis-bulk-fhir/README.md

 # health-apis-bulk-fhir

-This application is th Bulk FHIR layer that sits on top of [Data Query](https://github.com/department-of-veterans-affairs/health-apis-data-query) to provide _anonymous_ data.
+This application is the Bulk FHIR layer that sits on top of [Data Query](https://github.com/department-of-veterans-affairs/health-apis-data-query) to provide _anonymous_ data.